That calculated dollar amount results from a 105.9% acceleration from $14.2 billion 5 years earlier in 2020.

 Below are exports from Democratic Republic of the Congo that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Congo’s goods trail Congolese importer spending on foreign products.

-The Democratic Republic of the Congo incurred highly negative net exports and therefore deep international trade deficits under the mineral fuels-related product category.
+Historically, the Democratic Republic of the Congo incurs highly negative net exports and therefore deep international trade deficits under the mineral fuels-related product category.
 Biggest product deficits are for refined petroleum oils, coal and petroleum coke.

 Congolese Export Companies